CUR Low Rank Approximation of a Matrix at Sublinear Cost: Introduction

 \section{Introduction}

-LRA of a matrix is one of the most fundamental problems of Numerical Linear and Multilinear Algebra and Data Mining and Analysis, with applications ranging from machine learning theory and neural networks to term document data and DNA SNP data (see surveys \cite{HMT11}, \cite{M11}, and \cite{KS16}).

-Matrices representing Big Data (e.g., unfolding matrices of multidimensional tensors) are usually so immense that realistically one can only access a tiny fraction of their entries, but quite typically these matrices admit LRA, that is, are close to low rank matrices,\footnote{Here and throughout we use such concepts as ``low", ``small", ``nearby", etc. defined in context.} with which one can operate at sublinear cost.
+LRA of a matrix is among the most fundamental problems of Numerical Linear and Multilinear Algebra and Data Mining and Analysis, with applications ranging from machine learning theory and neural networks to term document data and DNA SNP data (see surveys \cite{HMT11,M11,KS17}).
+For example, matrices that represent Big Data (e.g., unfolding matrices of multidimensional tensors) tend to be so immense that only a tiny fraction of the entries fits primary memory of a computer, but quite typically they admit LRA \cite{UT19},\footnote{Here and throughout we use such concepts as ``low", ``small", ``nearby", etc. defined in context.} that is, lie close to low rank matrices, with which one can operate at sublinear cost.